NicolasPetiot/md_manager/README.md

 A python class that provide methods to read and write pdb files.

-Unless your code specifically adds, remove or rename columns in the DataFrames, they contains the following columns :
+By default, the DataFrames contains the following columns :

 * `record_name` : Can be in the ATOM/HETATM class.
 * `name` : Atom name in PDB file.